2025.03.05

 Oumi

-We are not bound by the boundaries of specialized fields such as architecture and civil engineering, but rather place emphasis on going beyond those boundaries to seamlessly design the entire space that people use.
-In collaboration with Mitsubishi Jisho Design, we are responsible for integrating the building, exterior, and people's movement lines, working to create a harmonious space as a whole.
+We place importance on seamlessly designing the entire space that people use, transcending the boundaries of specialized fields such as architecture and civil engineering.
+In collaboration with Mitsubishi Jisho Design, we are tasked with integrating the building, exterior, and people's flow lines, working to create a harmonious space as a whole.

 Supporting the design process with a flexible framework